 October 23, 2018

-For example, last week Amazon announced they were shutting down an internal program its team had created to support recruiting initiatives.
+For example, Amazon recently announced they were shutting down an internal program its team had created to support recruiting initiatives.
 The team built an algorithm to find the best candidates based on years of performance data at the company, but the algorithm kept delivering male candidates.
 Despite efforts to balance the results, Amazon eventually had to shut it down because it was not creating equal opportunities for both men and women.

 In the session we talked about how algorithms can be made gender blind in order to better accommodate a diverse population and how to create a council or team to oversee decisions made by the algorithm to keep it in check.